VictorAung/workco-assessment/README.md

 You're welcome (but not required) to add any libraries you think would be helpful.

 Please also update this README file: we'd love to see notes on your decision-making process, links to the most exciting pieces of code, or anything else that will give us additional context when reviewing your assessment.

+## Task 1: Implement Responsive design

+First things first, actually implement the given sketch into code!
+As it states in the instructions, it should be responsive and not adaptive.
+Looking at the breakpoints though, the mobile implementation is slightly different - the image appears on the top of the card rather than on the left and the shopping cart link is in a different place so that's something to note.
+For that reason, I focused on implementing the desktop/tablet version first.

+1. Export assets from Sketch file.